Bravo! An interview with Houston Cosmetic and Reconstructive Plastic Surgeon Dr. Franklin A. Rose, MD

 In addition, other influences in my life keep me in an artistic realm.
 Cindi is a nationally acclaimed silhouette artist as well as working with in bronzes and oil paintings.
 I guess you could say that I have always been attracted to art and the creative minds and temperaments behind its beauty.

 It is true that I have operated on my share of actresses, models, reality TV stars and those at the forefront of recognizable positions in society.
 I delight when I see some of my patients on the covers of fashion magazines like Vogue.
 The same is true of the patients that I see on television.
 I have also recently operated on a well-known radio personality.
-With these patients in mind, I honestly cannot say that a patient with a career that requires a high-profile in the public eye doesn’t have any demand that is different from any other patient.
+With these patients in mind, I honestly cannot say that a patient with a career that requires a high profile in the public eye doesn’t have any demand that is different from any other patient.
 Each patient that undergoes plastic surgery is seeking the same result, which is an improvement that has a natural look.
-As a plastic surgeon, I strive to achieve a natural-looking enhancement but one that is close to flawless and is beautiful.
+As a plastic surgeon, I strive to achieve a natural-looking enhancement but one that is close to flawless and beautiful.

 The industry of aesthetic plastic surgery seems to progress with new procedures, techniques, and materials.
 How does a plastic surgeon with a busy practice determine which new development to implement in their practice?